Loveland head football coach leaves to join Miami RedHawks coaching staff

 The 2008 Turpin High School alum graduated with every receiving record with the Spartans.
 He had 63 catches for 1,182 yards and 14 touchdowns his senior season and was an all-state selection.

-This article originally appeared on Cincinnati Enquirer: Loveland head football coach leaves for Miami RedHawks
+This article originally appeared on Cincinnati Enquirer: Loveland head football coach Andy Cruse leaves for Miami RedHawks